 Jeremy speaks Spanish and French, and enjoys travelling, rugby, history, cooking, reading and playing the guitar.

-Follow @DCSuptCollins on twitter to find out what she is up to.
+Follow ACC Nev Kemp on Twitter to find out what he is up to.

 Following completion of the Strategic Command Course she became Director of Corporate Development at Centrex before moving to the Museums, Archives and Libraries.
 Two years later she became the Deputy Chief Executive for the Metropolitan Police Authority and led the change programme to establish the Mayor’s Office for Policing and Crime.
 Later the same year she set up her own independent consultancy, providing executive support for Chief Officer teams and Police & Crime Commissioners, and consultancy on support service management.